ec-jrc/lisflood-usecases/LF_mekong_usecase/docs/book/.ipynb_checkpoints/0_general_setup-checkpoint.md

 * There is an extensive area of the catchment dedicated to rice production.
 * We want to include in the simulation the change over time of both water demand and land use.
 * We want to apply split kinematic wave routing.
-* The maps are in a geographic coordinate system (latitude and longitude), so we must input maps for pixel length and area (activation via option `gridSizeUserDefined`)
+* The maps are in a geographic coordinate system (latitude and longitude), so we must input maps for pixel length and area (activation via option `gridSizeUserDefined` in the settings file).

 With all these requirements, we can start working from the [default settings file](https://github.com/ec-jrc/lisflood-code/blob/master/src/lisfloodSettings_reference.xml) and define our specific settings.